Last Updated on February 3, 2024 by Electricalvolt

 On the nameplate of the motor, the rated voltage is engraved as 440+/- 10 %.
 It means the equipment can be operated safely in the voltage range of 396 to 484 volts.
-The lower limit of the voltage is 396 volts and higher limit of the voltage is 484 volts.
-If the equipment is operated within this range the equipment will work reliably.
+The lower limit of the voltage is 396 volts, and the higher limit of the voltage is 484 volts.
+If the equipment is operated within this range, the equipment will work reliably.
 The +/10 % margin is the voltage safety margin.

-The actual measurement of voltage applied to equipment terminal can be measured with multi-meter.
-The voltage at which equipment being operated is called the operating voltage.
-The operating voltage of the equipment should be in the range of rated voltage for safe,economic and reliable operation.
+The actual measurement of the voltage applied to the equipment terminal can be measured with a multimeter.
+The voltage at which equipment is being operated is called the operating voltage.
+The operating voltage of the equipment should be in the range of rated voltage for safe, economical, and reliable operation.

-For example, a circuit breaker installed for 132 KV power system has the following specifications.
+For example, a circuit breaker installed for a 132 KV power system has the following specifications.

 Nominal Voltage – 132 KV

 Rated Voltage – 132 KV +/- 10 % [118.8 – 145.2 KV ]

 Operating Voltage – Can be in the range of 118.8 to 145.2 KV.

 The equipment designer keeps the maximum rated voltage of the equipment above the nominal voltage or system voltage.
 Equipment designed at a higher voltage than its maximum rated voltage has a better factor of safety.

 If the operating voltage is not within the range of rated voltage, equipment operation gets adversely affected.
 The utility company maintains the system voltage within +/- 10 % range.